 Just this morning I’ve received two similar emails.
 Each was written by a 37-year old woman, hard working, in a relationship, struggling to get pregnant due to issues with egg quality.

 The only difference was, the first lady has no eggs left and will have to go for egg donation.

 The other one has a plentiful egg reserve and I am almost certain that, after she invests some time in improving egg quality, her next IVF will work.
 Or she might even get pregnant naturally before the next treatment.

 Both women happen to be 37 and that is exactly how individual und unpredictable things get when it comes to getting pregnant in an advanced age.
-It may be no problem for some to get pregnant at 40.
-And it might be already late for some of 35.
-What I want to say?
+For some, it’s no problem to get pregnant at 40.
+And for some, 35 will already be late.

 When it comes to your fertility, 40 is NOT the new 30.
 And Eggs And the City is not Sex And the City.